lmntal/shapetype/README.md

 ```

 ### Known issue about graph type checking and makeshift
-Current implementation may not work well for graph type checking of indexed types.
+The current implementation may not work well for graph type checking of indexed types.
 In this case, you can use rule type checking instead.

 For example, if you want to check that the graph `R=b(b(r(l,l),l),b(l,l))` has the type `rbtree(R)`, you can run the rule type checking of this rule:
 ```